eegsynth/eegsynth/doc/openbci.md

 EEG is best implemented using a unipolar configuration in which all 8 channels are referenced to a common reference.
 For N channels, you have to attach N+2 electrodes to the head, which includes a ground and a reference electrode.

-Using an 11x2 female header and a head sweatband you can construct a [head mounted](../hardware/headband) system that facilitates electrode placements and wireless recordings.
-Here we summarize the main features of that configuration.
+Using an 11x2 female header and a head sweatband you can construct a [head mounted](../hardware/openbci_headband) system that facilitates electrode placements and wireless recordings.
+Here we summarize the main features of that configuration, in which we connect all electrode leads to the top row.

-These are the settings for 8 monopolar channels in the `openbci.ini` file.
-All channels are enabled for bias, although we usually use AGND for ground rather than BIAS.
+These are the `openbci.ini` settings for 8 monopolar channels using SRB1 as reference.
+All channels are enabled for bias, although we usually use AGND rather than BIAS.

     chan1 = x1060101X
     chan2 = x2160101X